iitpkd/courses/cse/cs3030-Paradigms-of-Programming.md

 ---
-**CS3030 Paradigms of Programming**
+title: Paradigms of Programming
+code: CS3030
+category: XXX
+credits: 3-0-0-3
+prereq: [CSXXXX]
+---

+# Learning Objectives
-Learning Objectives: To learn all different paradigms of programming, their advantages and disadavantages and to be able to apply in practical problems.
+To learn all different paradigms of programming, their advantages and disadavantages and to be able to apply in practical problems.

+# Learning Outcomes
-Learning Outcomes: To be able to choose appropriate paradigm based on the situation given.
+To be able to choose appropriate paradigm based on the situation given.

-Syllabus:
+# Syllabus

 Introduction to paradigms of programming.
 Definition, motivation, and use cases.
 A brief history of programming languages and paradigms.